tower120/hi_sparse_bitset/README.md

 and big fixed-sized bitset for a small ones.
 Let's consider case for intersecting `roaring` sets, that contain large integers.
 In order to find intersection, it binary search for bitblocks with the same start index, then intersect each bitblock.
-Operation of binary searching matching bitblock is algorithmically more complex O(log N), then directly traversing intersected bitblock in hierarchy, which is close to O(1) for each resulted bitblock.
+Operation of binary searching matching bitblock is algorithmically more complex O(log N), than directly traversing intersected bitblock in hierarchy, which is close to O(1) for each resulted bitblock.
 Plus, hierarchical bitset discard groups of non-intersected blocks early, due to its tree-like nature.